 We could change the definition of Cons to hold references instead, but then we would have to specify lifetime parameters.
 By specifying lifetime parameters, we would be specifying that every element in the list will live at least as long as the entire list.
-The borrow checker wouldn't let us compile let a = Cons(10, &Nil); for example, because the temporary Nil value would be dropped before a could take a reference to it.
+This is the case for the elements and lists in Listing 15-17, but not in every scenario.